swch/strivve-docs-nextjs/src/pages/integrations/cardlinks/index.md

 A key response to this need is Strivve Card Links.

-## Objective

-The Issuer provisions card-on-file datasets into the Strivve PCI-Compliant Platform:
+To begin, the Issuer provisions card-on-file datasets into the Strivve PCI-Compliant Platform securely via the Strivve Partner Portal:

 - Strivve safely stores individual cardholder and card data and returns a unique URL for each target cardholder
  - Cardholder's URL is embedded into the issuer's card-on-file marketing campaign as a primary call-to-action link, in QR code for other use cases that include a new card order, or other Cardholder use cases that can be executed outside of Digital Banking.